arttrk.com conversion pixel

 • Benefits the decedent was eligible for prior to death

-State law lays out who can recover different types of damages, for example, minor children can recover compensation for lost parental companionship if there is no surviving spouse.
+State law lays out who can recover different types of damages; for example, minor children can recover compensation for lost parental companionship if there is no surviving spouse.
 Both parents of a deceased minor child may recover from mental pain and suffering from the date of the injury.

 In Florida, the representative of the deceased’s estate has two years from the date of death to file a claim for damages.
 The statute of limitations for a survival action is also two years.
 However, it is important to be aware that there may be exceptions that could shorten that time frame.

+We strongly recommend that you do not delay pursuing a claim.
+If you miss your deadline, you will be barred from making a claim for recovery.
 If you think your deadline may have already passed, it is still a good idea to contact one of our attorneys.
 There are some exceptions that may extend your filing deadline.

-Initiating the Lawsuit
+1. Initiating the Lawsuit

-The Discovery Phase
+2. The Discovery Phase

 • Collections of evidence.
 Parties collect evidence relevant to the case and share findings.